Cookies on the SIM Sherpa website

 Sky Mobile let you have up to 5 different plans on one account.
 This is helpful for families or a tight-knit group of friends who want to keep their plans in one place through one billpayer.

-You don’t get any direct discounts on extra plans added to your account, but you can share your rolled over data with them if need be (hence why they’re on our best mobile family plans list).
+While you don’t get any straight up discounts on your additional plans, Sky do let you share your banked up data between users if you need (that’s why they’re on our list for the best mobile family plans).

 Gifting data is a great way to stop users going over their monthly allowance if another user doesn’t get through much of theirs.
 That can stop heavy data users from racking up a large bill for extra data.